 The Northbridge generally has a higher speed than the Southbridge and is therefore responsible for the more important things.
 This includes the control of the CPU and its clocking, as well as the control of the memory chips.

 System-on-a-Chip for small PCs

 PCs just like our spo-comm Mini-PCs, are getting smaller and smaller.
 In these cases the regular setup of a chipset, as described earlier, takes up too much space.
 The solution for this are the so-called System-on-a-Chips in which as many functions as possible are accommodated on only one chip.
 In doing so, the Southbridge is a fix part of the Northbridge and its functions are integrated into the Northbridge.
-We already explained how that works in this article.
+We already explained how that works in our article about SoC.